Why the Chicken Actually Crossed the Road—and the History Behind 9 More Jokes

 Changing a light bulb

 Unfortunately, jokes about how many of certain people it takes to change a light bulb also gained popularity as a means of perpetrating hurtful stereotypes about various nationalities and ethnicities.
 They originated primarily as a subset of Polish jokes, gaining popularity in America in the 1960s.
 Fortunately, though, they’ve evolved since then, instead poking good-natured, usually self-aware fun at different careers or fields of study.
-For instance, these 17 “changing a light bulb” jokes will make you sound smart.

 The newspaper joke